pborreli/www/source/blog/2014-10-21-introducing-consul-template.markdown

           set req.backend_hint = bar.backend();
       }

-  Just like our HAProxy example, Consul Template makes it trival to dynamically populate and manage Varnish backends:
+  Just like our HAProxy example, Consul Template makes it trivial to dynamically populate and manage Varnish backends:

       import directors;